 The All-Stars has been neglected a bit, in favor of web development and improvement.
 Hence a lot of its draft remains in paper format and needs to be typed.

 Also, I continued working on my website and fixing or eliminating links and lists.
 I created an Accolades page and cleaned up the Timeline page and adding more visual interest.
 And I continued working on the Anthology and on fixing up the web site.

 This Month’s Productivity Killers

 So the real issue was the bombing of the Boston Marathon, on April 15th.
 It seems trivial to talk about it here.
 But it was difficult, at times, to concentrate, plus there was a ton of stress all around.
 That made it difficult to concentrate and to be productive.

 There had been enough somber stories in the Star Trek: Enterprise fanfiction Daranaean arc, so I wanted something a lot more lighthearted.
 After having written Temptation, I then added the Christmas story, Some Assembly Required, which takes place not too long afterwards.

 It’s the holidays, and the Enterprise is exchanging gifts with the most prominent Daranaean family.
 For the little alien children, it’s three boxes of toys.
 Little Seppa, in particular, is excited to not only play with the new toys (particularly with her half-sister, Minna, who is nearly the same age as her), but also to thank Captain Archer and Commander Reed.
 Reed has selected the toys.

 But things are off, and Seppa begins to cry.
 Why?
-The toys all seem to be broken, and she is afraid that the adults will get angry with her, and will blame her for that.
+The toys all seem to be broken.
+So she is afraid that the adults will get angry with her, and will blame her for that.
 As a third caste Daranaean female, whose mother is dead and father is in the prison, she knows she has very little status.
-Even at age four, she realizes that her comfortable existence is facilitated by people who could just as easily throw her out on the streets.
+Even at age four, she realizes that her comfortable existence is because of people who could just as easily throw her out on the streets.
 She knows how lucky she truly is.

 And they imparted a new saying, ‘We have a new saying on Daranaea: When human friends come, happiness is sure to follow.’